American football positions: Offensive line (OL)

-The offensive line is primarily responsible for blocking the defensive line of the opposition, in order to protect their own quarterback.
-During normal play, offensive linemen do not handle the ball, (aside from the snap from center), unless the ball is fumbled by a ball carrier, a pass is deflected, or a player who is normally an offensive lineman takes a different position on the field.
+The offensive line is primarily responsible for blocking the defensive line of the opposition to protect their own quarterback.
+During normal play, offensive linemen do not handle the ball (aside from the snap from center) unless the ball is fumbled by a ball carrier, a pass is deflected, or a player who is normally an offensive lineman takes a different position on the field.
 The offensive line consists of:

 Center (C)

 The center is the player who begins the play from scrimmage by snapping the ball to the quarterback.
 As the name suggests, the center usually plays in the middle of the offensive line, though some teams may employ an unbalanced line where the center is offset to one side.
 Like all offensive linemen, the center has the responsibility to block defensive players.
-The center often also has the responsibility to call out blocking assignments and make last second adjustments depending on the defensive alignment.
+The center often also has the responsibility to call out blocking assignments and make last-second adjustments depending on the defensive alignment.